TasneemLehaj/learnopedia-client-side-repo/README.md

 Individual course details ar provided with print pdf button

 #####
 Premium access is given to the logged in users to purchase the course.Without login the selected course could not be purchased.
-User must login thorugh any of the authentication process selected for the website from Firebase as it is a private route.
+User must login thorugh any of the authenticatin process selected for the website from Firebase as it is a private route.

 ######
 Authentication is used from firebase authentication using  email and password